pyvista/pyvista-tutorial/tutorial/03_data/README.rst

 This section of the user guide explains in detail how to construct meshes from scratch and to utilize the underlying VTK data model but using the PyVista framework.
-Many of our :ref:`ref_examples` simply load data from files, but don't explain how to construct meshes or place data within datasets.
+Many of our `Examples <https://docs.pyvista.org/examples/index.html#ref-examples>`_ simply load data from files, but don't explain how to construct meshes or place data within datasets.